CraftAcademyLabs/ca_course/atm_challenge/step1.md

 Alright, that means we are set and ready to test.

-###Using Git
+### Using Git

 Let me put down some ground rules about version control.
 Commit often, write good commit messages and push up to your GitHub account.
 That is the only way for us coaches to see your progress.
 It does not matter if the code is working.
-We still want to see it. **Bad code is better then No code!**
+We still want to see it. **BAD CODE is better then NO CODE!**

 At this stage you need to set up a git repository.
 I suggest that you create a GitHub repository, copy the address and add it as a remote to your local repository (We are about to create one).